MattRead/mattread.github.io/_posts/2010-09-10-ephyboy-extension.md

 [Epiphany][] extensions are now done with [Seed][], the GTK javascript bindings, making it really easy to write new extensions.
 Plus, it has almost a complete GTK implementation via GObject Introspection.
-So getting my tomboy note maker dohicky back was really not that hard --aside from the lack of documentation ;).

-And thus, [Ephyboy][] is born.
-It's really quite simple:
+So getting my tomboy note maker dohicky back was really not that hard -- aside from the lack of documentation.
+And thus, [Ephyboy][] is born; It's really quite simple:

  1. [Download][] the tarball, or zip.
  2. [Install][] the extension.